 Learn more about BBYO’s coronavirus preparedness and response

 As a global youth-serving organization, BBYO’s top priority is the safety, health and well-being of our teens, professionals, volunteers, and community.
-In light of the rapid spread of the novel coronavirus (COVID-19) across the globe, we are sharing important information on BBYO’s policies regarding local, regional, and summer programs, as well as preventive measures we can all take to help ensure the health and safety of everyone in our community.
+In light of the rapid spread of the novel coronavirus (COVID-19) across the globe, we are sharing important information on BBYO’s policies regarding local, regional, and international programs, as well as preventive measures we can all take to help ensure the health and safety of everyone in our community.

-We will continue to evaluate other local events on a case-by-case basis, and should there be any additional changes or cancellations, you will be promptly notified by your regional staff.
-You can find your local staff information on our website: visit the BBYO Near You page and either search by your region name or type in your zip code to be directed to the right page.
+As we continue programming throughout the fall, we will evaluate local events on a case-by-case basis, and should there be any additional changes or cancellations, you will be promptly notified by your regional staff.
+Local staff information may be found on our website on the BBYO Near You page, by either searching by region name or entering your zip code, to be directed to the right page.